John Estes

-John Estes (born March 25, 1987) is an American former professional football center and guard who is the offensive line coach at San Jose State.
+John Estes (born March 25, 1987) is an American former professional football player who was a center and guard for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Hawaii Rainbow Warriors.
+He is currently the running backs coach for the St. Louis Battlehawks of the United Football League (UFL).

 College career

-At Hawaii, Estes was a three-time All-Western Athletic Conference (WAC) performer.
+At the University of Hawaiʻi at Mānoa, Estes was a three-time All-Western Athletic Conference (WAC) performer.
 Estes also set the NCAA record for consecutive games started (54) and games played (54) in 2009.

 Estes was on the Rimington Award watch list in 2007, 2008, and 2009.
 In his senior year campaign of 2009 he was one of 3 finalists for the award.
 He graduated from the University of Hawaii at Manoa with a degree in Communications in December 2009.

 In 2019, he was named to the WAC's All-Decade Team for the 2000s.

 Professional career

 Estes was signed as an undrafted free agent following the 2010 NFL draft by the Jacksonville Jaguars.
 Estes spent the 2012 season on injured reserve.
 He became a free agent in March 2013.

 He signed with the Arizona Cardinals on March 4, 2014.
 He was released by the team on May 12.
 He re-signed with the Cardinals on June 9 and was released on August 30, 2014.

 Estes signed with the Calgary Stampeders as a free agent on July 21, 2015.